sundar19/Ozone_motors/6 CAN/Readme.txt

 In Arduino serial port enter "1" to switch ON LED 3 in starterTRAK dev board In Arduino serial port enter "0" to switch OFF LED 3 in starterTRAK dev board

+To send and receive CAN messages from Arduino to MCP5606B

+Run nxp_text.ino in Arduino and main.c in startertrak kit and check the values.
+In Arduino serial port enter "1" to receive values from starterTRAK dev board In Arduino serial port enter "3" to receive values from starterTRAK dev board